bgwastu/notibox/README.md

 # Features
-- Offline, all your notes will be available even when there is no network
+- Offline, all notes will be available even when there is no network
 - Reminder
 - Inbox search feature
-- Synced notes
+- Bidirectional sync
 - Customizable label
 - Many more!